Choekyi Gyaltsen, 10th Panchen Lama: Death

-Five days later on 28 January, the Panchen Lama died in Shigatse at the age of 50.
+Five days later, on 28 January, the Panchen Lama died in Shigatse, aged 50.
 Although the official cause of death was said to have been from a heart attack, some Tibetans suspect foul play.

 Many theories spread among Tibetans about the Panchen Lama's death.
 According to one story, he foresaw his own death in a message to his wife on their last meeting.
 In another, a rainbow appeared in the sky before his death.
 Other people, including the Dalai Lama, believe that he was poisoned by his own medical staff.
 Supporters of this theory cite remarks the Panchen Lama made on 23 January to high-ranking officials and that were published in the People's Daily and the China Daily.

 In August 1993, his body was moved to Tashi Lhunpo Monastery where his body was first put in a sandalwood bier, which was then put into a specially made safety cabinet and finally moved into the Precious Bottle in the stupa of the monastery where it remains preserved.

-In 2011, the Chinese dissident Yuan Hongbing declared that Hu Jintao, then the Communist Party Secretary of Tibet and the Political Commissar of the PLA's Tibet units, had masterminded the death of the 10th Panchen Lama.
+In 2011, Chinese dissident Yuan Hongbing declared that Hu Jintao, then the Communist Party Secretary of Tibet and the Political Commissar of the PLA's Tibet units, had masterminded the death of the 10th Panchen Lama.

 According to the state-run People's Daily, the Dalai Lama was invited by the Buddhist Association of China to attend the Panchen Lama's funeral and to take the opportunity to contact Tibet's religious communities.
 The Dalai Lama was unable to attend the funeral.

 The 10th Panchen Lama visited Tibet in August 1987, and thousands of Tibetans walked for days to line up and receive a blessing.